Collection Development Policy

 - General interest and popular reading titles

 - Scholarly journals

 We will consider the purchase of other materials upon request.

 In order to keep our collection relevant and current, we regularly evaluate use and coverage.
 Items may be added or removed from our collection at any time.

-Due to the need to offer resources across two campus locations, as well as support the needs of online students, electronic versions are given first preference, with other formats considered either by request or when electronic access is not available or cost effective.
+Electronic formats are given first preference, with other formats considered either by request or when electronic access is not available or cost effective.
+This provides better access to resources across two campus locations, and supports our online and off-campus students.

 We provide access to resources and materials which represent a variety of perspectives on controversial matters.
 Selection is without partisanship regarding matters of race, gender, sexual orientation, religion, morality, or political philosophy.
 As long as resources fit into the general collection parameters of Library Services, all points of view and subjects will be considered without prejudice or censorship when determining the balance of the collection.